Chartered Certified Accountants

 and Business Advisers

 The General Data Protection Regulation (GDPR) will replace the existing Data Protection Act and takes effect from 25 May.
-At Sloane & Co LLP, we can provide guidance on the GDPR in the London area.

 Whilst there are similarities between the Data Protection Act and the GDPR, there are some new elements and significant enhancements.

 The new GDPR will require all organisations that deal with individuals living in an EU member state to protect the personal information belonging to those individuals and to have verified proof of such protection.
 Failure to comply with the new regulation will result in significant fines.